pelithne/AKS_secure_baseline_the_hard_way/README.md

     --query "[?name=='$AKS_SUBNET_NAME'].id" \
     --output tsv)
 ````

 8) Deploy a Highly Available Private AKS Cluster

 To deploy a highly available private AKS cluster, you can use the following command:

 This command creates an AKS cluster with two system nodes, using the specified VNet subnet ID and cluster name.
 It is configured as a private cluster with user-defined routing and OIDC issuer and workload identity enabled.
 The network plugin and policy are set to Azure, and the public FQDN is disabled.
-The cluster is deployed across availability zones 1, 2, and 3
+The cluster is deployed across availability zones 1, 2, and 3.

+For more information about OIDC and Workload Identity refer to [Use Microsoft Entra Workload ID with Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/workload-identity-overview)

 ````bash
 az aks create --resource-group $SPOKE_RG --node-count 2 --vnet-subnet-id $AKS_SUBNET_SCOPE --name $AKS_CLUSTER_NAME-${STUDENT_NAME} --enable-private-cluster --outbound-type userDefinedRouting --enable-oidc-issuer --enable-workload-identity --generate-ssh-keys --assign-identity $IDENTITY_ID --network-plugin azure --network-policy azure --disable-public-fqdn --zones 1 2 3
 ````

 > [!Note]
 > A private AKS cluster has its Kubernetes API endpoint isolated from public access, allowing access only within the same virtual network.
 To communicate with the private AKS cluster from a jumpbox in a different virtual network, a virtual network link must be created between the two networks for DNS resolution.
-This will be covered in the next section.
+This will be covered in a later section.

 9) An additional nodepool will be created to host user workloads.
 Auto-scaling is enabled to allow for automatic scaling out and scaling in based on demand.
 The worker nodes will be distributed across three different zones to ensure higher availability